ely-alamillo/keystokes-challenge/README.md

   * Profile Picture
 * As a user I should be able to save the changes that I made to the above listed items.
 * As a user, I should be able to view the profiles of anyone that has submitted/created a profile through the app.
-* ## The backend should reflect changes that can be made.
+* The backend should reflect changes that can be made.

+P.S.
+For bonus points feel free to add in some sort of O-Auth component.